emilyjspencer/Instagram/README.md

 As a registered user,
 So I can start to make posts,
-I'd like to be directed to my feed once I've signed in
+I'd like to be directed to the posts page once I've signed in

 As a registered user,
 So others can find my pictures,